kiarie404/slides_on_provenance/src/the_problem_with_raw_pointers.md

 2. raw-pointers can point to unaligned addresses (unlike reference pointers)
 3. raw-pointers can point to null

-These 3 statements are worth explaining.
-You can skip the next section if they already make sense to you.
+Here are some notes on [memory alignment](./alignment/alignment.md) if you need them.

-Anyway... here are demos of the disasters above
+Anyway... here are demos of the 3 disasters above

 1. Out of bounds access just made us read garbage:
 ```rust